Daniele Bonera: Parma

-Milan
+AC Milan

 Bonera's UEFA Champions League came against Belgian side Anderlecht on 17 October 2006, in which he received a red card after receiving a second yellow in the 47th minute for what, in the referee's view, was petulantly kicking the ball away as Anderlecht waited to take a free kick.
 After struggling at right back, Bonera was moved to centre back after several defenders were injured, and after the acquisition of Massimo Oddo from Lazio in January, a natural right back.
 Bonera slotted in well at centre back, becoming one of Milan's better players.
 However, he struggled with a niggling injury in the second half of the 2008–09 season, joining Alessandro Nesta and Kakha Kaladze on the treatment table.
 In September 2009, he signed a contract extension which will last until 2013.

 After a ten-month injury lay-off, Bonera made a successful 45-minute comeback against Novara in the Coppa Italia on 13 January 2010.
 Because of Milan's great central defensive partnership of Alessandro Nesta and Thiago Silva, Bonera was deployed at his former position, right back.
 He slotted in well, playing much better in that position than when he first joined Milan.
 Because of this, Bonera became Milan's starting right back, but when Gianluca Zambrotta, Luca Antonini and Massimo Oddo all returned from injury, he lost his starting place in the position.
 When Nesta once again found himself on the treatment table, however, coach Leonardo chose Bonera to fill in for him in central defence.

 On 23 May 2013, amid speculation of a move to Juventus, Bonera signed a new contract with Milan until 30 June 2015.
 During these two years, he mainly played as a backup player to first-choice centre-backs Philippe Mexès and Alex.